larryhastings/starvote/README.md

 Darcy  0 1 2 3 4 5
 ```

+Here we see the list of candidates, and next to every candidate's
-To vote, give every candidate a score from 0 to 5.
+name are six numbers, 0 through 5.
+To vote, give a score to every
+candidate, one of those numbers from 0 to 5.
 5 means you like
 them the most, 0 means you like them the least.
-(If you don't pick one
+(If you don't give
-of the scores, that's the same as a 0.)
-If you give two candidates
+a score to a candidate, that's the same as giving them a 0.)
-the same score, that means you like them equally--you don't have a
+If you give two candidates the same score, that means you like them
-preference between them.
+equally--you don't have a preference between them.

 Tabulating the election is easy!
 You apply the **STAR** method:
 **S**core, **T**hen **A**utomatic **R**unoff.

-In the first round, the *Scoring Round,* you add up the scores of all the
+In the first round, the *Scoring Round,* you add up the scores of all
-candidates.
-The top two scoring candidates automatically advance to
+the candidates from all the ballots.
+The top two scoring candidates
-the second round.
+automatically advance to the second round.

 In the second round, the *Automatic Runoff Round,* you examine every
 ballot to see which of the two remaining candidates they preferred.